“Dogs love almost everyone without prejudice and they

 What is a Therapy Dog?

-A therapy dog is a dog trained to provide affection and comfort to people in hospitals, retirement homes, nursing homes, schools, as well as people with learning difficulties and in stressful situations.
+in hospitals, retirement homes, nursing homes, schools, as well as people with learning difficulties and in stressful situations.
 A therapy dog’s primary job is to allow unfamiliar people to make physical contact with them and to enjoy that contact.
 Therapy dogs come in all sizes and breeds.
 Important characteristics of a therapy dog are its temperament, obedience and willingness to interact with unfamiliar people.

 Through their own zest for life, dogs help people maintain a positive attitude.
 Scientific research has shown that interaction with animals can significantly improve a person’s physical and emotional health.
 Animals make people feel good, and they facilitate the healing process.